ajfisher/node-pixel/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/ajfisher/node-pixel?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 The purpose of this library is to provide a node js interface for addressable RGB LEDs.
-Most commonly these are known as Nfeo Pixels (if you shop at Adafruit) however any WS2812b addressable LED should work with this.
+Most commonly these are known as Neo Pixels (if you shop at Adafruit) however any WS2812b addressable LED should work with this.

 The current iteration supports two methods of set up: